There are at least

 example notes page above derives its content.

-The slide above indicates
+The slide above

-the assertion is true (the "proof").
+to show that the assertion is true (the "proof").

-The slide above asserts
+The slide above

-right column will contain the formula wheel drawing.
+and the right column will contain the formula wheel drawing.